ViBiOh/viws/README.md

 ### Light version

-Light version (without Opentracing, Prometheus and Rollbar) is also available, for a smaller binary.
+Light version (without Opentracing and Prometheus) is also available, for a smaller binary.

 ```bash
 go get github.com/ViBiOh/viws/cmd/viws-light